High Availability for IDA Application on Liberty and HAProxy

 -Xmx8192m

-You might also need to set proxy server, then add the following lines to jvm.options based on your acutal proxy setting.
+You might also need to set a proxy server.
+Then, add the following lines to jvm.options based on your actual proxy settings.

 -Dhttps.proxyHost=host